 When a case initially proceeds through the court system, the case goes before the trial court for resolution.
 The trial court (judge) will issue a ruling on the issues as they are presented.
 After the order is rendered, a party has a specific time period to appeal (usually 30 days).
 This appeal goes to the appellate court and is considered by a different judge(s) than the initial trial judge who heard the case.

 For purposes of an appeal, there are different legal standards for review by the appellate court.
 This means that there are some issues that give the trial judge broad discretion in deciding.
 If the trial judge has broad discretion to decide, it is more difficult to get that decision overturned on appeal.
 If the trial judge has less discretion, it may be easier to get the decision overturned on appeal.

 In considering an appeal, it is important to have a record for review.
 In other words, it is better for your appellate case if there was a court reporter present for purposes of showing the appellate court exactly what happened during the trial court proceedings.
 If you have an issue that you may like to appeal if the Court rules against you, it is important that you have a court reporter present at the hearing or trial.

-If you have a court order that you would like to appeal, do not delay in contacting the divorce attorneys at the Law Office of Silverman, Mack & Associates to discuss your legal rights.
+If you have a court order that you would like to appeal, do not delay in contacting the Law Office of Silverman, Vorhis & Mack at (352) 337-8373 to discuss your legal rights.